Zymbit-Docs/docs/content/_index.md

 # url: "/"
 ---

-Welcome to Zymbit’s Documentation Site.
+Depricated - Zymbit’s Documentation Site.
 Here, you will find all the resources you need to learn about and to use all Zymbit products.

 {{% callout notice %}}